 Employment is measured as the number of people aged 15 years or over who work for one hour or more a week.
 The unemployment rate measures the proportion of those people wanting work who do not have a job.

 The unemployment rate is an important indicator of economic performance because it measures the extent to which available resources are being used; but it should not be considered in isolation.
 Underemployment and participation are also important factors to consider when evaluating the performance of the labour market.

-Underemployment measures the number of people in the workforce who are working fewer hours than they wish.
-The participation rate measures the labour force expressed as a percentage of the population aged 15 years and over.
+Underemployment measures the number of people in the workforce who are working fewer hours than they would prefer.
+The participation rate measures the labour force – those either employed or actively looking for work – as a percentage of the population aged 15 years and over.

-The Industry Map provides further detail on regional employment including population estimates, labour force status and industry employment.Download CSV Data (5.7mb)
+The Industry Map provides further detail on regional employment including population estimates, labour force status and industry employment.Download CSV Data (8.9mb)